gizmecano/gizmecano/README.md

 - [Mergey.ch](https://mergey.ch/), a portfolio about miscellaneous things, mainly in the fields of web design, digital publishing and visual branding
 - [GizMecano Laboratory](http://gizmecano.net/), a showcase built to present a choice of projects and experiments in the web design field
 - [Hereditor](https://htg.gizmecano.net/), a website which aims to enable a previewing of the eponymous theme in action
+- [OCF (OpenCart.fr)](http://ocf.gizmecano.net/), a dummy store whose purpose is to present and set in motion a language pack